What is a Networking Email Subject Line?

 - Education (degrees)

-When you enter very specific criteria, you’ll get hundreds to thousands of contacts to browse through.
-It’ll give you the type of superpower you’ve always wanted as a marketer.
+When you enter very specific criteria, you’ll get hundreds to thousands of contacts to browse through, giving you the type of superpowers you’ve always wanted as a marketer.

-It allows you to add negative search criteria, so you can exclude some contacts from your search.
+LeadFuze also allows you to add negative search criteria, so you can exclude contacts from your search that don’t match your ideal customer profile.

 Want to help contribute to future articles?
 Have data-backed and tactical advice to share?
 I’d love to hear from you!